Basic Composition - Focal Point

 In nature photography, images that draw the viewer in have a point of interest, or a focal point.
 This could be something quite small such as a far-away subject or one that is small-sized within the camera’s frame.
 Regardless of size, a strong focal point can make an otherwise boring or average image appear interesting.
 This harks back to my previous blog about using negative space creatively as single small subjects can often be surrounded by negative space which helps draw the viewer's attention.
 But in this blog, I’ll show you that a single subject can be a powerful element even when there are other elements within the frame.
 Keep in mind, that the idea is to draw the viewer toward the subject, this is what focal point means.
 But the point of interest should also invite the viewer to take in the entire scene and stay there awhile.

 My point is, if you include a single subject as a focal point, make it an appealing one and not one that causes the viewer to turn away or think of something awful.
 The subject does not have to be amazingly beautiful or command great attention under normal conditions.
-Instead, it can be a simple form like a tiny mangrove seedling reflecting on the water, such as the image at the top of the page.
-As another example, check out the image on the left below.
-This was shot on Biscayne Bay, near Miami.
+Instead, it can be a simple form as in the next example.
 Although the bird is a very small part of the scene, it provides a point of interest.
 Without it, the image falls short, as seen on the right.

 Here are a few tips on how I decide if a single element is focal-point-worthy.

 Placement.
 I may sound like a broken record but remember these three little words – Rule of Thirds.
 You can see that the first two images above relied on that rule for placement of the single subject.
 As seen below, I also used it in the single mangrove image (also from Biscayne Bay) where the tree is centered but it is placed at the top third of the vertical frame.